raspberrypilearning/3D-scene/en/step_4.md

 Don't forget to title your sprite.

+--- /collapse ---

-You can always add shapes as sprites instead of shapes in a sprite costume, if this suits your project.
+You can add add shapes as sprites instead of shapes in a sprite costume.
+Then a sprite can move betweenthe shapes. if this suits your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites.png){:width="400px"}

+--- collapse ---
+---

+title: Make two sprite costumes

+---

+WRITE SRTUFF HERE!
+Let's make something that's usually static a sprite.
+Moon comes up behind mountain, Bat flies out of building. **Top tip for taking sections of other sprites to work on?**

 --- /collapse ---

+--- /task ---

 --- /task ---